the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

+A couple of things happen in the `setSearchTopStories()` method now.
 First, you get the hits and page from the result.

 Second, you have to check if there are already old hits.
 When the page is 0, it is a new search request from `componentDidMount()` or `onSearchSubmit()`.
 The hits are empty.
 But when you click the "More" button to fetch paginated data the page isn't 0.
 It is the next page.
 The old hits are already stored in your state and thus can be used.

 Third, you don't want to override the old hits.
 You can merge old and new hits from the recent API request.
 The merge of both lists can be done with the JavaScript ES6 array spread operator.

-Fourth, you set the merged hits and page in the internal component state.
+Fourth, you set the merged hits and page in the local component state.

 You can make one last adjustment.
 When you try the "More" button it only fetches a few list items.
-The API url can be extended to fetch more list items with each request.
-Again you can add more composable path constants.
+The API URL can be extended to fetch more list items with each request.
+Again, you can add more composable path constants.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~
 const DEFAULT_QUERY = 'redux';
-const DEFAULT_PAGE = 0;
 # leanpub-start-insert
 const DEFAULT_HPP = '100';
 # leanpub-end-insert